700g rhubarb, trimmed and cut into 3cm pieces

 The custard will probably puff up a little in the oven, then sink when you remove it - this is fine, it will set into a delicious creamy mix with the croissants.
 Leave to cool for at least half an hour before serving with whipped cream and/or vanilla bean ice cream.
 Serves 8 - 10.

-This recipe has been reproduced with permission from Sarah Tuck, from her beautifully photographed food blog, From The Kitchen.
+This recipe has been reproduced with permission from Sarah Tuck, from her beautifully photographed food blog, Stuck in the Kitchen.
 For more recipe ideas and cooking inspiration, like her Facebook page.
-To read a little more about her and find out how From The Kitchen began, read our story on her.
+To read a little more about her and find out how Stuck in the Kitchen began, read our story on her.